 - twine

-- verticillaster
+- umbel

-- whorl
+- umbellate

-- wort
+- umbellet

 Word meanings and phonetic spellings have been informed by Dictionary.com, Encarta World English Dictionary, Merriam-Webster Dictionary, and Flora of Virginia, which also was used as a plant species reference.
-Other sources that may have been consulted for general plant Identification and Information are included in the list of Sources and References for the Tried and True Native Plant Selections for the Mid-Atlantic.
+Other sources that may have been consulted for general plant identification and information are included in the list of Sources and References for the Tried and True Native Plant Selections for the Mid-Atlantic.
 This Glossary was created by Mary Free and Christa Watters, Extension Master Gardeners.